Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 The basins are bordered by four groups of two sculptures representing the main French rivers and their tributaries.

 Below the terrace, there’s a big water reservoir of 3,400 m3.
-It was built in 1672 to supply the Fountains of Versailles.
+It was built in 1672 to supply the Palace of Versailles’ fountains.
 From here, the water is distributed to the Latona Fountain or the Salle de Bal.
-This place, underground, is like a small water cathedral!
+This underground place is like a small water cathedral!

 Latona Fountain